minirust/minirust/README.md

 We also need one language feature that Rust does not have direct support for: non-determinism.
 The return type `Nondet<T>` indicates that this function picks the returned `T` (and also its effect on `&mut` it has access to) *non-deterministically*
-This is only used in the memory model; the expression language is perfectly deterministic (but of course it has to propagate the memory model non-determinism).
+This is only used in the memory model; the expression language is perfectly deterministic (but of course it has to propagate the memory model's non-determinism).
 In a function returning `Nondet`, we use `?` for monadic bind (this is more general than its usual role for short-circuiting), and the return value is implicitly wrapped in monadic return.

 The function `pick<T>(fn(T) -> bool) -> Nondet<T>` will return a value of type `T` such that the given closure returns `true` for this value.